tryiou/xlite-reverse-proxy/README.md

 # xlite-reverse-proxy
-Reverse proxy daemon to use as endpoint for xlite-daemon script create a http server and relay client request to servers in list set in configuration. default use static servers list, set in "var_defs.go", "serversJsonList".
+Reverse proxy daemon to use as endpoint for xlite-daemon script create a http server listening on 0.0.0.0:11111, and relay clients requests to servers in list set in configuration. default use static servers list, set in "var_defs.go", "serversJsonList".
+Endpoint can then be used for xlite-daemon and will relay calls/answers to servers passing the checks.

 optional launch parameter "-dynlist=true" to use dynamic servers list parsed from "https://utils.blocknet.org/xrs/xrshowconfigs"
 #todo: P2P access to this call